Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Loving This Adventure contains affiliate links, which means I may earn a small commission if you make a purchase through my links—at no extra cost to you.
 Loving This Adventure is also a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclosure Policy and for more information.

-Planning a vacation to Niagara Falls and trying to figure out what exactly to do?
+Planning a trip to Niagara Falls with kids and trying to figure out which Niagara Parks Pass is actually worth it?

 Important note: All of the attractions in this blog post are located on the Canadian side of Niagara Falls.

-There are three main Niagara Parks passes to choose from: the Adventure Pass Classic, the Niagara Falls Pass, and the Adventure Pass Plus.
+There are now three main Niagara Parks passes to choose from:

-On our trip to Niagara Falls, I spent a ton of time researching the best value for our family of six.
+On our trip to Niagara Falls, I spent a lot of time comparing prices, attractions, and transportation options to figure out what made the most sense for our family of six.

 What’s Included in Each Niagara Parks Pass